BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

  * **Image control statements:**
    - _Pre-existing statements_: `allocate`, `deallocate`, `stop`, `end`, a `call` referencing `move_alloc` with coarray arguments
    - _New statements:_ `sync all`, `sync images`, `sync memory`, `sync team`, `change team`, `end team`, `critical`, `end critical`, `event post`, `event wait`, `form team`, `lock`, `unlock`
-One consequence of the statements being categorizing statements as image control will be the need to restrict code movement by optimizing compilers.
+One consequence of the statements being categorized as image control statements will be the need to restrict code movement by optimizing compilers.

 # Proposed solution
-  This design document proposes an application programming interface (API) to support the above features.
-Implementations of some parts of the API exist in [Caffeine], a parallel runtime library targeting coarray Fortran compilers.
-By defining a library-agnostic API, we envision facilitating the development of alternative parallel runtime libraries that support the same API.
+  This design document proposes an interface to support the above features, named Fortran Parallel Runtime Interface.
+Implementations of some parts of the interface exist in [Caffeine], a parallel runtime library targeting coarray Fortran compilers.
+By defining a library-agnostic interface, we envision facilitating the development of alternative parallel runtime libraries that support the same interface.
 One benefit of this approach is the ability to vary the communication substrate.
-For example, Caffeine uses the [GASNet-EX] exascale networking middleware, whereas it might also be possible to develop wrappers that would support the proposed API with [OpenCoarrays], which uses the Message Passing Interface ([MPI]).
-A central aim of this document is to use a parallel runtime API in standard Fortran syntax, which enables us to leverage the Fortran to succinctly express various properties of the procedure interfaces, including argument attributes.
+For example, Caffeine uses the [GASNet-EX] exascale networking middleware, whereas it might also be possible to develop wrappers that would support the proposed interface with [OpenCoarrays], which uses the Message Passing Interface ([MPI]).
+A central aim of this document is to use a parallel runtime interface in standard Fortran syntax, which enables us to leverage the Fortran to succinctly express various properties of the procedure interfaces, including argument attributes.
 See [Rouson and Bonachea (2022)] for additional details.

-# Implementation details overview
+# Interface overview
-  This design document proposes the design of Flang features and discusses how Flang will interface with Caffeine, the runtime library.
-It outlines which tasks will be the responsibility of Flang and which tasks will be the responsibility of Caffeine.
+  This document proposes a design for the Fortran Parallel Runtime Interface.
+It outlines which tasks will be the responsibility of the Fortran compiler and which tasks will be the responsibility of the runtime library.
+For the rest of the document, we will refer to the design in terms of Flang and Caffeine.

-## Coarray Runtime Library Caffeine
+## Fortran Parallel Runtime Interface
-  Caffeine is a parallel runtime library that aims to support Fortran compilers with a programming-model-agnostic application binary interface (ABI) to various communication libraries.
-Current work is on supporting the ABI with the GASNet-EX exascale-ready networking middleware.

 ## Delegation of tasks between Flang and Caffeine